adblockplus/web.adblockplus.org/pages/privacy.md

 {{ access-reports-paragraph The processed reports can only be accessed by an individual who knows their unique ID.
 These IDs are only shared with: }}

-1.  {{ access-reports-1[list item] maintainers of the filter subscriptions mentioned in the report, as EasyList authors. }}
+1.  {{ access-reports-1[list item] maintainers of the filter subscriptions mentioned in the report, as EasyList authors, who are not employed at eyeo. }}
 1.  {{ access-reports-2[list item] certain members of eyeo’s filter list team. eyeo will use the reports for troubleshooting and support monitoring purposes only. }}

 ##### {{ emergency-notification-heading[heading] Emergency notification }} {: #emergency-notification }